 Freelance work can be some of the best work you do.
-Usually, a freelance job can be something that you have a passion for or just turned from hobby to a money-making venture.
+Usually, a freelance job can be something that you have a passion for or just turned from a hobby to a money-making venture.
 However, sometimes you can just be committed to a hobby or passion because you love to do it.
 Regardless of your reasons, one of the most popular passions is DJing.

 DJing, or disc jockeying is the music technique of splicing songs, samples, and sounds into new unique mixes that combine multiple songs and tempos into a fresh spin on an old sound.
 DJing is popular because nearly everyone loves music, but not everyone knows how to manipulate it to sound good.
 That is why DJ’s are so popular for bars, clubs, parties, and weddings.
 Improving on playing a playlist from a speaker is having live, vibrant music to keep the fun going.